 NuPrime previewed a startling new device appropriately called the Omnia.
 Ostensibly a portable digital audio player, the Omnia is actually a vastly more capable product that defies classification.
 Although the Omni will work as a portable player, it can also function as a full-on home music server when inserted in the available dock.
 Its 1TB of storage (via SD cards) and network connectivity allow it to act as a NAS, a DLNA server (streaming to or from the Omnia), and a wireless streamer.
 Wireless systems recognize Omnia as a source and instantly link to it for streaming from Spotify, Tidal, or other app, or for playing files stored locally on the Omnia.
 When on a network that also has a NAS drive, Omnia will act as the server, and either render the files or send the files to another DAC in the system—no need for a computer or dedicated server hardware.
 It’s a very forward-thinking product.
 The Omnia will be priced at $1295 when it begins shipping later this year.

 German manufacturer AVM Audio unveiled a wide range of new products at its press conference; I’ll cover just the sources.
 First, the CD8.2 is a new CD player that will decode any source, including DSD (although it doesn’t play SACDs).
-The MP8.2 is a full-fledged media player with a slot-loading CD drive and Bluetooth connectivity.
+The MP8.2 is a full-fledged media player with a slot-loading CD drive.
 In addition to these new sources, AVM announced the entry-level AVM30 Series, a fresh new take on the line of products that put AVM on the map nearly 30 years ago—with sales of more than 10,000 amplifiers alone.
 The new series includes the CD30 CD player (1790 euros), MP30 media player (2390 euros), and CS30, an all-in-one unit with disc player, streaming DAC, and phono input for 2990 euros.
 All the 30 Series products are scheduled to ship in September.
 We visited the AVM factory just after the show and will have a full behind-the-scenes report along with our review of one of these new products.

 The most startling product launch at Munich was undoubtedly the Leo Smart Music System from Constellation.
 The company known for its ultra-high-end electronics has created a compact, fully integrated audio system with built-in speakers.
 Just connect the Leo wirelessly (Chromecast, AirPlay, Bluetooth) to your smartphone and you have a complete music system.
 Of course, the Leo will accept conventional analog and digital wired inputs, including from mm or mc input.
 On the technical side, Leo incorporates a three-way speaker system driven by 560W of amplification, extensive DSP, MQA decoding, and is Roon-ready.
 The stereo Leo can be converted to monophonic operation and paired with a second Leo.
 The sound quality was staggeringly great, with no hint that the huge, three-dimensional soundstage was coming from a compact enclosure.
 The sound was exceptionally pure, clean, smooth, and effortless.
 The price is TBD, but will reportedly be under $5000.